 The rest of 2021 will be dedicated to coming back from the economic disaster of 2020.
 We are taking everything in stride and not getting overly frustrated by the rules and restrictions.
 I am pleasantly surprised and optimistic with the outcome of the public demand to return to restaurants.
-I’m particularly looking forward to the return of normal bar and lounge operations.
+I’m particularly looking forward to the return of normal bar, happy hour and lounge operations.
 That’s because this area is one that was always popular at Waterbar and EPIC, and it is the place where the local neighbors like to hang out.
 I also think that this year’s holiday parties will be great because everyone had to miss doing it last year.

 What are your expectations for 2022?

 My expectations for 2022 are that the public will return at close to pre-pandemic levels.
 I think that both leisure and business travel will continue to improve.
 However, it will take time and will go slowly.
 I am looking forward to being able to not have to wear a mask, create big smiles for our guests and give and receive hugs.
 The human element is so important to restaurants and I am really excited to be able to share in that energy.

 Related: FAQs For Visitors To San Francisco

 Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
 More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, CBS Los Angeles and CBS Chicago During his peak years with CBS, Randy had a digital audience reach of 489 million and more than 5.5 million monthly visitors.
 His other stories have appeared in the Daily Meal, CBS Radio, Engadget and Radio.com.
 He is a Media Fellow of Stanford University and lifelong resident of Santa Cruz County, California.